codeafridi/LoopLingo/readme.md

            - Target: Definite (le/la/les/l') or Indefinite (un/une/des) articles.
            - Question: Sentence with the article missing.
            - Options: Must be a list of articles.

-           - Ex: { "question": "J'aime ___ pomme.", "answer": "la", "options": ["le", "la", "les", "l'"] }
-           -ENSURE EACH ANSWER IS DIFFERENT.
+           -CRITICAL RULE: ENSURE EACH ANSWER IS DIFFERENT.
-           -ANSWERS SHOULD NOT BE REPETITIVE.
+           -CRITICAL RULE: ANSWERS SHOULD NOT BE REPETITIVE.
            -SET THE DIFFICULTY OF THE QUESTION ACCORDING TO THE UNITS LEVEL.
            - USE THE FOLLOWING ARTICLES: Le/La/Les/Un/Une/Des/du/de la/des/d'un/d'une/d'un/d'une/etc... .